hngrtr/genai-toolbox/docs/deploy/deploy_gke.md

 ## Create a service account

-1. Set environment variables:
+1. Specify a name for your service account with an environment variable:

     ```bash
-    export sa_name=toolbox
+    export SA_NAME=toolbox
     ```

-1. Create a backend service account if you don't already have one:
+1. Create a backend service account:

     ```bash
     gcloud iam service-accounts create $sa_name